Enchanting stately homes in the Cotswolds: 10 you need to visit

 Just a stone's throw from the banks of the River Severn lies the pretty Cotswold village of Frampton-on-Severn and the spectacular Frampton Court Estate.
 Its true beauty, well-kept gardens and deep history make it a romantic venue for a wedding or an afternoon picnic.

-Tours of the house and gardens are offered on Mondays and Fridays between April 24 and July 31, 2-4pm, with teas and light lunches available in the wool barn upon request.
+Tours of the house and gardens are offered on Monday and Friday afternoons, 2.30pm-4.30pm from April 22-July 26.
+The cost per person is £4.
 There is also the option for a luxurious stay in the Grade 1 listed, 18th century house or the adjoining orangery.
-The Frampton Court Estate won ‘Best Accommodation’ at the 2016 Hudson’s Heritage Awards.
+The Frampton Court Estate won 'Best Accommodation' at the 2016 Hudson's Heritage Awards.

 The house overlooks delightful landscaped gardens, home to lapwings, grey-lag geese, deer, hares and the occasional otter - so you'll have plenty of company too.